isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 **Mary Grace P. Golfo-Barcelona** is a graduate of Master of Library and Information Science from the School of Library and Information Studies, University of the Philippines Diliman (UP SLIS), and Joint Masters Program in Archival Studies from the University of Manitoba and University of Winnipeg under the Department of History.
 She is presently a PhD Candidate in Anthropology at the University of Manitoba, in Winnipeg, Canada.
 Her doctoral research focuses on the archiving of intangible and tangible cultural heritage of selected indigenous communities affected by the worsening natural disasters in the Philippines.
 She is also an assistant professor at the UP SLIS teaching courses on collection management for libraries, records management and basic archival principles and practices.

-**Title: Sustainability and Conservation Are One and The Same.
-Caring for Your Archives Without Costing the Earth.**
+# Sustainability and Conservation Are One and The Same.
+Caring for Your Archives Without Costing the Earth.

 **Abstract:**